 The Cambridge University Brazilian Society (CUBS) is a society organized by Brazilian students at the University of Cambridge that aims:

-- To develop partnerships to collaborate with Brazilian and British institutions;
+- To develop partnerships with Brazilian and British institutions;

 Subscribe now to the mailing list to find out about the upcoming CUBS activities and events.
 If you want to subscribe to CUBS mailing list or become a member, fill out this form.